Web under local loads – Hand calculations

 Ok!
 It’s high time for something positive right!

-I just told you, that Linear Buckling (LBA) will provide you with some sort of an outcome… but it won’t include important effects like imperfections, second-order deformations or influence of yielding on buckling capacity.
+I just told you, that Linear Buckling (LBA) will provide you with some sort of an outcome… but it won’t include important effects like imperfections, second-order deformations, or the influence of yielding on buckling capacity.

 So the only reasonable question is… why on earth even bother with LBA?!